Virtually all of this trek lies within the eastern D’Entrecasteaux National Park national park which stretches along the coast from

 The climate is characterised by cool temperate with most rainfall in winter but frequent morning drizzle even in summer.
 Summer temperatures are usually moderate but occasional short hot spells occur.

-D’Entrecasteaux National Park contains huge areas of pristine or largely untouched beaches, coast structures including magnificent dune systems and long beaches, as
+D’Entrecasteaux National Park contains huge areas of pristine or largely untouched beaches, coast structures including magnificent dune systems and long beaches, as well as major wet and sedgelands providing for a large diversity of fauna and flora.

 It lies wholly within the Warren bioregion which is characterised by dissected (rivers and streams) undulating country supporting karri on the loams, paperbark and sedge swamps in the extensive depressions and predominantly peppermint woodland and scrub progressively near the coast.